Furley Page established 1725

 Furley Page employs over 150 people and has three offices based in Canterbury, Whitstable and Chatham.
 The firm is led by Managing Partner, Jeremy Licence.

 Our head office in Canterbury is situated on a deceptively large site spread across several, elegant Georgian buildings in the centre of the historic city, near to Canterbury Cathedral.
-Whitstable is a fishing and harbour town famous for its oysters and quaint architecture, our office is in Whitstable High Street.
-Our Chatham office is based in Chatham Historic Dockyard.

 Our legal teams are supported by cutting-edge technology which gives us the flexibility to work from any location and maintain our outstanding client service.
-As we have did throughout the 2020-21 Covid pandemic.
+As we did throughout the 2020-21 Covid pandemic.

 Our full range of services and information about Furley Page can be found by exploring our website.